ELGUERMEZ-Meryem/files/README.md

 – spring.servlet.multipart.max-request-size: max request size for a multipart/form-data.

+2. Where to upload files:
-# Save files in a static directory
+- Save files in a static directory.

-# Save files in the database:
+- Save files in the database.

-# Save files in a remote server like aws:
+- Save files in a remote server like aws.

 # Resources:
 https://bezkoder.com/spring-boot-upload-file-database/